svtk/AtomicKotlinCourse/Usability/when Expressions/Exercise 2/task.md

 ## `when` Expressions (#2)

-Create a function `getTemperatureDescription()` that takes a temperature in Celsius as an argument and returns the corresponding description ("Hot", "Warm", "Cool", "Cold" or "Freezing"):
+Create a function `getTemperatureDescription()` that takes a temperature in Celsius as a parameter and returns the corresponding description ("Hot", "Warm", "Cool", "Cold" or "Freezing"):

 | Description     | Temperature      |